ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `availabilityZone` (string)
-	* description: The availability zone in which the server should be provisioned.
-	* default: "AUTO"
-	* possible values: "AUTO";"ZONE_1";"ZONE_2"
-* `cpuFamily` (string)
-	* description: CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions; available CPU architectures can be retrieved from the datacenter resource.
-	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
-* `datacenterConfig` (object)
-	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created
-	* properties:
-		* `datacenterId` (string)
-			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `datacenterIdRef` (object)
-			* description: DatacenterIDRef references to a Datacenter to retrieve its ID
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 * `name` (string)
 	* description: The name of the  resource.
 * `template` (object)